The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/2-intro-to-sql.md

 -- ✅ Correct
 SELECT * FROM films;

--- ❌ Missing semicolon — psql waits for more input SELECT * FROM films
+-- ❌ Missing semicolon — psql waits for more input (you have to enter ; on the next line) SELECT * FROM films
 ```